TsubasaRyuto/Ruby-on-Rails-environment/rails_environment_for_mac.en.md

-# 【Mac】How to set up a Ruby on Rails development environment
+# 【Mac】How to set up Ruby on Rails development environment

 ## Install Homebrew
 ### Installing the Xcode